wtengi/redsquaretvapp/README.md

 To sign the app properly I used the following steps:

-5. Use APK Studio Editor to unpack the modified recompile apk.( NEW_APPNAME.APK)
+5. Download APK Studio Editor and Use APK Studio Editor to unpack the modified recompile apk.( NEW_APPNAME.APK)

 6. Copy the clsses2.dex and put it somewhere you remenber